moonbeam5115/RealTimeJointAnalysis/README.md

 * Added joint angle measurement at the shoulder joint (relative to torso)
 * Calculated and displayed joint reaction force at the hip based on 2 biomechanical cases: 1 legged vs 2 legged stance

+# How to Implement

+(Make sure you have a webcam connected to your computer) Install the requirements as described by the install section of [4]
+Install detectron2:
+Clone this repository
+Run the pose_analyzer_webcam.py script

 &nbsp;

 # Results

 &nbsp;

 <div align="center">